 The 150L is actually a fairly popular cooler among river guides out west, and easily withstands the rigors of multi-day whitewater excursions.
-The 70L also will fit super snugly in a standard 14’ raft, and is the perfect option for shorter weekend trips and campings.
+The 70L is also a good cooler for rafting, it will fit super snugly in a standard 14’ raft and is the perfect option for shorter weekend trips and campings.

 The smallest size 45C weighs about 22 lbs and measures in at 20” x 17” 16” (external), and is rated to hold around 40 cans plus one 10 lb bag of ice.